World class products and solutions. If you need a quick price, tender or specification review.

 VA stands for Volts x Amps and measures the ‘Apparent Power’ of the UPS system.
 Watts (W) measures the real power available from the UPS. kVA and kW are the respective terms measure in units of 1000 (k) where 1kVA = 1000VA and 1kW = 1000W.

-Online UPS tend to start in rating from 500VA up to several hundred kVA and even MW (Mega-Watt) sized applications.
+Double conversion online UPS tend to start in rating from 500VA up to several hundred kVA and even MW (Mega-Watt) sized applications.
 Online UPS are available to cover any size application from small computers to telecoms, IT servers, server room, data centre and industrial manufacturing site applications.

 Line interactive UPS systems run from less than 500VA to 10kVA in size and can be used to protect IT loads but with the proviso that they do not include an automatic bypass switch for overload and fault conditions.
 Standby UPS systems tend to run up to 2kVA and as they only provide budget power protection should be used for less critical application or where the budget will not stretch to a line interactive or online UPS system.